friendsoftheparkofwindcresttexas/friendsoftheparkofwindcresttexas.github.io/_posts/2015-02-07-Basura-cleanup.md

 ![Map of city wide cleanup](/images/basura map 21 Feb 15.jpg)

-## Scott Gorton:

-8 am check in, 9 - noon clean up.
+## 8 am, check in ...
+9 - noon, clean up.

-I believe if we set Brook Falls Lake as a meeting point we can plan on doing:
+I believe if we set Takas Park as a meeting point we can plan on doing:

 - Rosillo Creek from Windrock to Montgomery through Autumn Sunset and Brook Falls lakes